Tools and Materials

 DIY Raised Garden Bed Location

-Before you learn how to construct a raised bed, think about the location.
-Pick a spot for your DIY raised garden bed.
-Keep in mind many types of plants — including vegetables — need plenty of sun so make sure your raised bed garden layout maximizes sun exposure for these plants.
+Before you learn how to construct a raised bed, pick a spot for your DIY raised garden bed.
+Keep in mind many types of plants — including vegetables — need plenty of sun, so make sure your raised bed garden layout maximizes sun exposure for them.
 Take a look at our article and videos on designing and planting a vegetable garden for tips on choosing a good location for your raised garden bed.

 Building the Garden Bed

 The bed frame can be as simple as 2-by-4s on top of the ground, or even patio retaining wall blocks.
 The size is up to you.
-A bed that's at least 6 inches high provides ease of access and gives roots plenty of room to grow.
-These instructions describe building a 4-foot by 6-foot by 10-1/2-inch bed with untreated 2-by-4s.
-Untreated lumber isn't rot-resistant, but it's a good option for edibles.
+A bed that’s at least 6 inches high provides ease of access and gives roots plenty of room to grow.
+These instructions describe using untreated 2-by-4s to build a bed that’s 4 feet by 6 feet by 10-1/2 inches in size.
+Untreated lumber isn’t rot-resistant, but it’s a good option for edible plants that you can help protect from moisture with the right prep work.

 Preparing the DIY Raised Garden Bed Location